 Innovative Approaches to Literacy

 From 2002 to 2010, the Improving Literacy through School Libraries program had been the primary source for federal funding of school libraries.
-However, in recent years the President and U.S. Congress have consolidated or zero-funded this program.
 In FY 2012, Sens.
 Jack Reed (D-RI) and Thad Cochran (R-MS) recognized that school libraries need a direct funding source in the federal budget and were successful in redirecting money in the U.S. Department of Education to create the Innovative Approaches to Literacy (IAL).

 Related